-The ICE Audio system is Bluetooth compatible.
+The audio system is Bluetooth compatible.
 To connect Bluetooth, follow these steps:

-- 1. Touch the Audio space on the upper right side of the display. - 2.
-Select Bluetooth at the top of the screen.
-The following screen will appear (lower right): - 3.
-Touch Scan for new devices. - 4.
+- 1. Touch the son the upper middle right side of the display. - 2.
+Select the Bluetooth on the bottom left.
+A Bluetooth is Activating Please Wait message will appear followed by this screen:

+- 3. Touch Scan for new devices. - 4.
 Ensure Bluetooth is enabled and set to scan on your device. - 5.
-Select your personal device from the list of available devices shown in the list. - 6.
-A Pairing Requested screen will appear.
-Touch the green check mark to approve or the red X to cancel. - 7.
-Upon pairing, you will be able to listen to playback music from your device.
+Select your personal device from the list of available devices shown in the list.

+6. A Pairing Requested screen will appear on both the Tigé Clear and your personal device.
+Touch the green check mark to approve or the red X to cancel, and acknowledge the pairing request on your personal device.